ggonnella/gfapy/manual/validation.md

 ### Validation when writing

-Setting the level to 4 will perform all validations described above, plus validate the fields content when their value is written to string.
+Setting the level to 2 will perform all validations described above, plus validate the fields content when their value is written to string.

-A validation of 4 means that RGFA guarantees, as good as possible, that the GFA content read from a file and written to a file is valid and will raise an exception on accessing the data or writing to file if not.
+In other words, a validation of 2 means that RGFA guarantee (as good as it can) that the GFA content read from a file and written to a file is valid and will raise an exception on accessing the data or writing to file if not.

 ### Continuous validation

-If the validation level is set to 5, all validations for lower levels described above are run, plus a validation of fields contents each time a setter method is used.
+If the validation level is set to 3, all validations for lower levels described above are run, plus a validation of fields contents each time a setter method is used.

-A validation of 5 means that RGFA guarantees, as good as possible, that the GFA content is always valid.
+A validation of 3 means that RGFA guarantees (as good as it can) that the GFA content is always valid.

 ### Summary of validation related methods